JakuJ/advent-of-code-2019/README.md

-# advent-of-code-2019
+# Advent of Code 2019

-Problems from Advent of Code 2019 solved in Haskell.
+Problems from Advent of Code 2019 solved in Haskell, now with Breakout!

 ## Installation

 * Have the `stack` build system for Haskell installed
 * Clone this repository
-* Run `stack build` in the main folder to compile, or `stack run` to also run the app
+* Run `stack build` in the main folder.

+## Running

+After running the app you will be presented with three options:
+* Running all solutions
+* Playing Breakout on an IntCode VM (day 13 puzzle)
+* Watching a bot do it for you, because it's so frustrating to play

+You can also run the unit test suite (`stack test`) to verify everything works correctly, especially the IntCode interpreter.

 ## Structure